 The second course, "Substance Use Disorders: An Introduction for Nurses and Healthcare Professionals," is aimed at nurses in Indiana and throughout the country and enhances participants' understanding of nursing practices related to substance use disorders and addiction.

 The course can be found online.
-Completion of the course will result in continuing nursing education contact hours.
+Upon completion of the course, a certificate will be awarded the participant.

 Anyone with questions about the courses may contact Susan McIlwain, addictions specialist, family nurse practitioner and Responding to the Addictions Crisis Grand Challenge team member, at firstname.lastname@example.org or Lisa Fukuda, operations manager, at email@example.com.